GitHuberlandYann/VOX/README.md

 Night time.
 Torches on the walls.
 Items dropped as 3D entities on the ground.
 ![items](Resources/Screenshots/thumbnail5.png)

 Falling sand.
-While using an custom data pack.
+While using a custom data pack.
 ![sand](Resources/Screenshots/thumbnail6.png)

 And of course, Minecraft wouldn't be Minecraft without..
 DIAMONDS!